Ono Otsū

-Ono Otsū (小野お通, 1559 or 1568 – 1631), also known as Ono no Ozū, was a Japanese noblewoman, calligrapher, poet, painter and musician.
+Ono Otsū (小野お通, 1559 or 1568–1631), also known as Ono no Ozū, was a Japanese noblewoman, calligrapher, poet, painter and musician.
 She was a student of the arts in Kyoto, studying painting, calligraphy, music, chanting, and waka poetry.
 Her work was noticed by members of the Tokugawa shogunate, including Tokugawa Ieyasu and Tokugawa Hidetada, and she was often hired by them to teach members of their court.
 Because she was the author of works that impacted Japanese art during the Azuchi-Momoyama and Edo period, and served several prominent figures, Otsū was proclaimed one of the leading female calligraphers of premodern Japan.

 Biography

-Ono Otsū was born in 1559 into a noble samurai family, but there is not much informations about her early life.
-According to some sources, Ono Masahide, an ally of Oda Nobunaga and owner of a fiefdom in Mino province, would take care of Ono Otsū after the death of her father.
+Ono Otsū was born in 1559 into a noble samurai family, but there is not much information about her early life.
+According to some sources, Ono Masahide, an ally of Oda Nobunaga and owner of a fiefdom in Mino province, would take care of Ono Otsū after her father's death.
 She may have married a daimyo of Noto province and then relocated to Kyoto following the death of her husband in battle.
 In the capital, she studied arts, including waka composition with the nobleman Kujō Tanemichi (1507–1594) and was subsequently welcomed into aristocratic and high-ranking military circles.
 Learned writing from Kanoe Nobutada, a member of the Emperor's court in Kyoto, one of the Three Calligraphers of Konoe.